What patients and families need to know

 Fellows must have completed an accredited plastic surgery residency program.
 Salary and benefits are commensurate with postgraduate level of training, with opportunities for supplemental income, including attending privileges and an appointment as Adjunct Clinical Instructor at the George Washington University.
 Teaching opportunities are provided through interaction with residents from the Georgetown University Integrated Plastic Surgery program during their PGY4 pediatric rotation.

-Fellows benefit from the combined experience of over 50 years of clinical practice of Gary Rogers, MD, Albert Oh, MD, and Michael Boyajian, MD, the three dedicated full-time teaching faculty in the Division of Plastic Surgery.
-Additionally, the fellow interacts frequently with members of other departments within the Children’s National Health System who collaborate through the Cleft and Craniofacial Multidisciplinary Team, Vascular Anomalies Clinic, Congenital Hand Program, and the Fetal Medicine Institute.
+Fellows benefit from the combined experience of over 50 years of clinical practice of Gary Rogers, M.D., Albert Oh, M.D., and Michael Boyajian, M.D., the three dedicated full-time teaching faculty in the Division of Plastic Surgery.
+Additionally, the fellow interacts frequently with members of other departments within the Children’s National Hospital who collaborate through the Cleft and Craniofacial Multidisciplinary Team, Vascular Anomalies Clinic, Congenital Hand Program and the Prenatal Pediatrics Institute.

 The Plastic Surgery fellowship at Children’s National provides the fellow with the opportunity to further develop his or her knowledge base through a wide breadth of clinical cases comprising the full spectrum of craniofacial and pediatric plastic surgery:

 - Cleft Lip & Palate

 - Congenital Hand

 - Distraction Osteogenesis